 Creating a timeline of hopes and possible life changes closes the door on designs that won't age with a family and opens the door to more flawless growth within your home.

-For more on home design and related topics, visit the links on the next page.
+For more on home design and related topics, visit the links below.

 More Great Links

 - Buntrock, Dana.
 Personal interview.
 Sept.
 15, 2010.

 - Emrath, Paul.
 "How Long Buyers Remain in Their Homes."
 Housing Economics.com, NAHB Special Studies.
 Feb.
 11, 2009.
 (Oct.
 17, 2011) http://www.nahb.org/generic.aspx?sectionID=734&genericContentID=110770&channelID=311

 - LIFE Magazine.
 "Easier Housekeeping: Scientific Analysis Simplifies a Housewife's Work."
 Vol. 21, No. 11. p.
 100. Sept.
 9, 1946.
 (Oct.
 17, 2011) http://books.google.com/books?id=UEkEAAAAMBAJ

 - Lupton, Ellen and Miller, J. Abbott.
 "The Bathroom, the Kitchen, and the Aesthetics of Waste."
 Cambridge, Mass. : MIT List Visual Arts Center.
 1992.

 - Meier, Richard.
 Personal interview.
 Sept.
 14, 2010.